dandi/dandi-cli/DEVELOPMENT.md

   otherwise be hidden from the user-visible (`--help`) interface, unless this env variable is set to a non-empty value

-- `DANDI_API_KEY` -- avoids using keyrings, thus making it possible to "temporarily" use another account etc for the "API" version of the server.
+- `LINCBRAIN_API_KEY` -- avoids using keyrings, thus making it possible to "temporarily" use another account etc for the "API" version of the server.

 - `DANDI_LOG_LEVEL` -- set log level.
 By default `INFO`, should be an int (`10` - `DEBUG`).